Kyanite Gemstone Information

 Kyanite: Related or Similar Gemstones: Back to Top

-Kyanite is a polymorph of andalusite and silimanite.
-All three are aluminum silicates, but kyanite forms as triclinic crystals, while andalusite and silimanite are both orthorhombic.
+Kyanite is a polymorph of andalusite and sillimanite.
+All three are aluminum silicates, but kyanite forms as triclinic crystals, while andalusite and sillimanite are both orthorhombic.
 The different crystal structures are owed to geological conditions during formation.
 Kyanite forms at a lower temperature and in a higher pressure environment; andalusite forms at a lower temperature and lower pressure conditions.
-Silimanite forms at a higher temperature and in higher pressure conditions.
+Sillimanite forms at a higher temperature and in higher pressure conditions.
 Kyanite is often confused with blue sapphire and topaz.
-In addition to sapphire (corundum), andalusite and silimanite, kyanite also forms in close association with talc, hornblende, quartz, almandine and albite.
+In addition to sapphire (corundum), andalusite and sillimanite, kyanite also forms in close association with talc, hornblende, quartz, almandine and albite.

 Kyanite Metaphysical and Crystal Healing Properties Back to Top

 Kyanite is believed to aid with self-expression and communication.
 It is also thought to strengthen supernatural abilities.
 In ancient times, it was believed that when kyanite was suspended from a human hair, it could follow the Earth's magnetic force in the same manner as a compass needle.
 For this reason, many travelers took kyanite along with them when they went on long journeys and entered unknown territories.
 In addition, kyanite is thought to be able to open the body's center for communication.
 It is often used for deep meditation and is best worn near the throat chakra, though it is thought to have a balancing effect on all chakras.